eswarreddykarri999-afk/hibernate-course/README.md

 **project1-hibernate-basics**

+.
 Hibernate setup (Maven/Gradle)

+.
 Configuration with hibernate.cfg.xml or application.properties

+.
 SessionFactory and Session

+.
 Basic CRUD template for a single entity

-Show SQL and refactor
+.Show SQL and refactor

 **project2-hibernate-crud**